Installation Cost of Driveway Seal Coating

 However, since driveway sealing should be done regularly, you’ll save a lot of money over the life of the driveway with DIY driveway sealing.

-Permits, Inspection, and Labor Costs
+Permits, Inspection, Labor Costs and Completion Time

 - $0 | A permit is not required for sealcoating or sealing a driveway, whether DIY or professionally done.